TomerFi/my_home_assistant_configuration/README.md

   - **Spotify** for controlling my spotify account.
 - [LIVING ROOM](frontend_pics/View_LIVING_ROOM.jpg)
   - **Sensors** nothing special here, just a grouping of my living room sensors.
-  - **Main AC** I really like this panel, it a has alot of scripts and automations surrounding it, it works very much like the regular IR remote.
+  - **Main AC** I really like this panel, it a has a lot of scripts and automations surrounding it, it works very much like the regular IR remote.
   - **TV Led** also a great panel, controlling my lifx-z led strip behind the tv.
   - **Lights** nothing special here, just a grouping of my living room lights.
 - [KITCHEN](frontend_pics/View_KITCHEN.jpg) nothing special here, just lights and sensors.